umkasanki/ally-clicker/references/point-n-click/config/point-n-click-macos-port-brief.md

    they want — 2 seconds or 2 hours later.
 (Verified: panel sits with no red highlight until the user deliberately dwells a button.)
-4. **After an actual click fires on a target:** armed action reverts to **left** (`DefaultLeft = true`) — the common action is left ready.
-(Strongly indicated by video but flagged in open questions to confirm.)
+4. **After an actual click fires on a target:** armed action reverts to **left** (`DefaultLeft = true`) — the common action is left ready. **(Confirmed by the PNC author.)**

+**When `AutoCancel` is OFF (confirmed by the author):** a selected button stays armed until the user either selects another button or selects the **Cancel** button.
+I.e. there is no brush-to-cancel; cancelling requires aiming at and dwelling on an explicit Cancel target.
+This is exactly the tiring behavior the user wants to avoid — so the macOS version should default `autoCancel = true` and treat the brush-to-cancel path as the primary design.

 Why it reduces fatigue (design rationale — preserve this): by Fitts's law the cancel target is the *entire panel* (huge, edge-docked, no precision needed) and